ranges-network/ranges-network.github.io/pages/awards.md

 - Early-career scientists
 - Projects that include clear plans to increase diversity, inclusivity, and student training opportunities

+We have $50,000 in award money and intend to fund 15-20 small projects over the next three years.

 ## Proposal Requirements:

 Narrative description of the work (4 page maximum).
 In addition to the research rationale, the description should include: